Marketing Cloud, Trailhead...

 Good habits are cultivated at the beginning of any process, and the first step toward ensuring efficient work order management is to create a work order for every project.
 It sounds elementary, but we all know that busy employees will eventually want to bypass protocols for small requests in hopes that they can get the issue taken care of even more quickly.
 Using a standardized work order initiation process for everything from a busted light bulb to a major maintenance request helps create a cohesive system that operates predictably and reliably in any circumstance.

 To avoid delays and complications, all orders should be subject to approval prior to actual execution and assignment.
 Approval will likely be contingent on all required information fields being accurately completed, as well as a review to ensure that any additional budgetary or safety concerns don’t need to be addressed before assigning the work.
-Upon approval (or cancellation, or a request for revision), a notification can be sent to the end user to inform them of the status change for their request.
+Upon approval (or cancellation or a request for revision), a notification can be sent to inform the end user of the status change for the request.

 Access rights work best when they are doled out judiciously, as fewer hands in the jar usually results in fewer opportunities for mistakes, errors, and delays.
 Innovative WOMS software solutions create the possibility for intelligent access management; you can create and maintain groups of users who can be granted access to modify certain components of the work order based upon categories.
 Access can also be granted to end users for functions (such as adding comments and viewing status updates) without giving them the ability to modify the core functions of the order.

 Inventory management features provide new ways to intelligently keep track of parts and service equipment.
-These tools eliminate the need to check manual inventory records before approving a work order, which allows the end user to be instantly notified if their request necessitates a part or piece of equipment that is out of stock or unavailable.
+These tools eliminate the need to check manual inventory records before approving a work order, which allows end users to be instantly notified if their requests necessitate a part or piece of equipment that is out of stock or unavailable.
 Software solutions can even automatically create purchase orders for products that aren’t currently in stock.
 This allows facilities departments to be better prepared for the variety of requests they frequently receive.

 Like any business process, work order management needs to have achievable goals that can be measured using data.
 Through a successfully implemented WOMS, it is possible to track your progress on a daily basis.
 Of course, to increase operational efficiency, there should be routine assessments and revisions of goals.
 That way you may also challenge your team to work smarter, harder, and safer in service of meeting these goals.

 The possibilities for data collection through the use of software solutions are astounding, so take advantage of everything these platforms can do and put the data to work for you.
-Analytics tools can look at trends in your company and help make your department more proactive, and user behavior can be studied in order to provide a more personalized customer experience.
-Choose the KPIs that make sense for your organization, and harness the power of real-time data to make detailed assessments concerning the state of your performance.
+Analytics tools can look at trends in your company and help make your department more proactive, and user behaviour can be studied in order to provide a more personalised customer experience.
+Choose the KPIs that make sense for your organisation, and harness the power of real-time data to make detailed assessments concerning the state of your performance.

-With proper analysis of your KPIs, and the effort you put behind these steps to organize your work order management system, your company will improve its customer satisfaction rates.
-This achievement will create happier customers and continued growth—goals every company should have.
+With proper analysis of your KPIs, and the effort you put behind these steps to organise your work order management system, your company will improve its customer satisfaction rates.
+This achievement will create happier customers and continued growth — goals every company should have.